 To make old-fashioned salmon patties, you’ll need the following ingredients:

-• Saltine Crackers: If you want to control salt, use the low sodium or no salt version of the crackers.
-Bread crumbs also work well; however, the salmon pattie made with crackers is my favorite way to prepare canned salmon patties.
+• Saltine Crackers: If you want to control salt, use the low-sodium or no-salt version of the crackers.
+Bread crumbs also work well; however, the salmon patties made with crackers is my favorite way to prepare canned salmon patties.
+You can also try a Ritz or Club cracker for a change.

 • Old Bay Seasoning: Old Bay is the best seasoning for southern salmon patties.
 If you want a milder flavor, adjust the seasoning to your taste.